foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 Developers usually don't need to make direct edits here; they're better off making changes in the appropriate `prepareData` methods of the embedded documents or in `applyActiveEffects`.

-### ClientDocument#prepareDerivedData
+### prepareDerivedData

 This is the final place to manipulate a document's data in a way that is generally accessible within the foundry API.
+Derived data is the place to calculate modifiers, encumbrance, and all of the other pieces of information you want available.
+What actually needs to be derived depends enormously on what you're building; trad games like D&D, PF, or SWADE have lots of derived data, while more rules light games like various PbtAs have very little derived data.

+#### TypeDataModel#prepareDerivedData

+If you have a system data model, you can run type-specific logic here.
+Keep in mind that you're operating within the `system` object, so you'll need to call `this.parent` to access the actual document properties, e.g. `this.parent.items` to access the items collection.

+#### ClientDocument#prepareDerivedData

 Many document classes have their own native handling here that you should keep in mind to call `super.prepareDerivedData()` for:

 * ActiveEffect updates its duration
 * Cards ensure all of their faces have images to display